Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 - Go to Settings → General Settings → Booking Settings.

-Requirements & reliability notes
+Requirements & best practices

 Arrival Radius / “I have arrived” Distance (Suggested Arrival Distance)